CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Do the things external which fall upon thee distract thee?
-Give thyself time to learn something new and good, and cease to be whirled around." - Marcus Aurelius</p>
+<p>"It is in your own power to maintain the beauty of your soul, or to be a decent human being." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->